 Tip #4: Returning the Tow Rope to a Downed Skier

 Getting the rope back to the skier may not be as straightforward as it looks at first glance.
 Since a skier doesn't have the ability to swim to the rope, you need to perform a tight U-turn and have the skier near the U. In addition, you don't want to turn too much because you don't want to run over the rope.
 Keep an eye out for other boaters while you are maneuvering your boat into position.

 Practicing safe watersports should always be the goal of any day on the water.
 Some of the most common injuries that people get on the water include head injuries, sprains, strains, muscle and ligament injuries.
 Collisions with another tuber have become one of the greatest sources of head injuries.
 This is even more common with children, and you should teach them the risks and dangers of the water.
 Awareness can save you from having a bad day on the water.

 When towing anything behind the boat, it's important to take the right safety precautions to ensure that you have a positive experience on the water.
 You can have many good memories, but you should still always be careful and be aware of the negatives that can happen so that you can avoid those dangers.
 Through taking the right precautions, you can drastically lower the risk so that you will have a better experience.
-Follow the guidelines outlined above, and you are guaranteed to have a good time.
+Follow the guidelines outlined above about tubes pulled behind by boats, and you are guaranteed to have a good time.